HackYourFutureBelgium/state-project-js-quiz/backlog.md

         2. _Can it happen in the handler with simple dom manipulation?_
         3. _Can I reuse a view function from another story?_
         4. _Do I need to write a new view function?_

-handlers are the glue of your user stories.  understanding your answers to these questions will guide the development of your handlers and will help you decide what other tasks to create.

 - [Lars Bilde](https://www.youtube.com/watch?v=gZ4uLafsxAk)
 - [Christiaan Verwijs](https://medium.com/the-liberators/10-powerful-strategies-for-breaking-down-user-stories-in-scrum-with-cheatsheet-2cd9aae7d0eb)